bondagit/aes67-linux-daemon/README.md

 * open the Hasseb WebUI and do the following:
   * deselect the "PTP slave only" checkbox to enable PTP master on Hasseb device
   * select the "Add SDP file manually" checkbox and copy the previous Source SDP into the SDP field
+  * alternatively to the step above, select in the "Stream name" drop down the daemon Source just added
   * press the Submit button
 * return to the daemon WebUI, click on the PTP tab and wait for the "PTP Status" to report "locked"
 * open a shell on the Linux host and start the playback on the ravenna ALSA device.
 For example to playback a test sound use: